stephenverderame/cpp_book/src/templates/policies.md

 std::unordered_map<Student, std::string, StudentSchoolHash, StudentSchoolEquality> map;
 ```

 Notice how the `operator()` member functions are `const` and are passed `const` references.
 Because they do not modify any outside state or have side effects, these functions are known as *pure* and should be preferred to non-pure.
 For those familiar with functional programming, a pure function is like a step below a functional function.
 They don't have side effects or modify outside state, but they can modify internal local state and have things like loops.

-For the last example, let's implement a case insensitive string.
+For the last example, let's implement a case-insensitive string.
 We can customize `std::string` which is a type alias for `std::basic_string<char>`.
 The full template definition of `std::basic_string` is as follows:
 ```C++
  template<class charT,
            class traits = char_traits<charT>,
            class Allocator = allocator<charT> >
       class basic_string;
 ```
-So writing a case insensitive string really just boils down to implementing a `char_traits` policy. `std::char_traits<T>` is a struct that defines quite a few <u>static</u> member functions such as `eq(), lt(), compare(), copy(), length(), move(), eof()`, and more.
-Unlike before where we created an entire implementation of the concept, this time we'll use inheritance to borrow the implementation of the default `std::char_traits<T>` and just shadow what we want to rewrite.
-Although `char_traits` is not meant to be inherited from (no virtual destructor), this is safe because we never instantiate either of them.
+So writing a case-insensitive string really just boils down to implementing a `char_traits` policy. `std::char_traits<T>` is a struct that defines quite a few <u>static</u> member functions such as
+`eq(), lt(), compare(), copy(), length(), move(), eof()`, and more.
+Unlike before where we created an entire implementation of the concept, this time we'll use inheritance to borrow the
+implementation of the default `std::char_traits<T>` and just shadow what we want to rewrite.
+Although `char_traits` is not meant to be inherited from (no virtual destructor),
+this is safe because we never instantiate either of them.
 We only use their static methods.
 ```C++
 // Herb Sutter's GOTW #29
 struct ci_char_traits : public char_traits<char> {